tzndr/linux-server-configuration/README.md

 # linux_server_configuration
   Udacity curriculum project.
 Configuration and deployment of an AWS linux server that hosts a previously completed catalog application.
-This application is hosted using Amazon Web Services and Lightsail an Apache2 web server running on Linux.
-Linux server is configured through firewall configuration and user permissions to prevent any attacks.
+This application is hosted using Amazon Web Services and Lightsail and an Apache2 web server running on Linux with Mod_WSGI.

 ## Viewing Details
   * Public IP: **18.205.1.143**